A Guide to Window Styles

 Roof windows are windows that are incorporated into the design of a roof and which can open outward or pivot.

 Installing a roof window or skylight in a dark upstairs room, for example, can reinvigorate it with natural light and help turn it into a bright, airy bedroom or additional living space.
+Some roof window styles even open out to create a window balcony, which closes away when the window is closed down.

 For many homeowners this makes them an ideal window solution for loft conversions, attics, home extensions and more.